MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-education.md

 <!-- Description-Source-ADMX -->
 Prevents users from using familiar methods to add local and network printers.

 - If this policy setting is enabled, it removes the Add Printer option from the Start menu.
-(To find the Add Printer option, click Start, click Printers, and then click Add Printer.)
+(To find the Add Printer option, click Start, click Printers, and then click Add Printer).
 This setting also removes Add Printer from the Printers folder in Control Panel.

 Also, users can't add printers by dragging a printer icon into the Printers folder.
 If they try, a message appears explaining that the setting prevents the action.